A Soundtrack for Change

 Sign up to hear news and updates from Zo.

-With a sound as epic as the Dave Matthews Band, soulfully conscious as Michael Franti, and infectious as Nahko & Medicine for the People, Zo Tobi delivers a stirring soundtrack for change in our lives, our communities, and the world.
+Positive as Michael Franti, epic as the Dave Matthews Band, and infectious as Nahko & Medicine for the People, Zo Tobi delivers a soulful soundtrack for change, to awaken the hero’s heart of humanity.

 News & Updates